-- Plan and carry out scientific investigations using equipment, including computers, correctly
+- Plan and carry out scientific investigations using equipment, including computers and data loggers, correctly

 - Know and understand the life processes of living things

 - Know and understand the chemical processes of some materials